 The success of our brand is reflected in our restaurant-level performance and Cash-on-Cash Returns.
-In fiscal 2019 we generated AUV of in a single shift, comparable to many restaurants open for several shifts or in some cases around the clock.
+In fiscal 2019, we generated AUV of in a single shift, comparable to many restaurants open for several shifts or in some cases around the clock.
 We have demonstrated the portability of our model by successfully operating restaurants in 29 states.
 Restaurants in our top decile, by fiscal 2019 sales, span different states and different designated market areas ("DMAs").
+DMAs are geographic areas in the United States in which local television viewing is measured by The Nielsen Company.